bmndc/nokia-leo/README.md

 ```console
 python edl.py -w boot boot.img -loader 800t.mbn
 ```
 *Again, if the progress bar stops at 99% and you get a timeout error, this is because the phone doesn't send any indicator information back to the EDL tool when in fact the image has been successfully written.
-Don't mind the error and go on with the next step.*7
+Don't mind the error and go on with the next step.*

 3. Restart the phone to normal operation mode by typing `python edl.py reset`.
 And we're done!

 #### Next steps